investindex/Risk/README.md

 &nbsp;

+&nbsp;

+## Further lessons on risk

-## Financial markets are prediction machines, not mirrors of current events
+### Financial markets are prediction machines, not mirrors of current events

 If Mark Zuckerberg announced that in six months, he will direct his company to buy a billion dollars of [collectible beanie babies](https://www.youtube.com/watch?v=6yc74wAYVVM) as an investment, [FB stock](https://finance.yahoo.com/quote/FB) would likely fall.
 Notice that the reaction would not wait for the purchases to occur six months later; the stock price would fall in _anticipation_ of the poor business decision.